 Concert engagements include appearances with several leading orchestras in Germany, Austria, Switzerland, England, Hungary, France, Spain, The Netherlands and Asia – London Philharmonic Orchestra, Konzerthausorchester Berlin, NDR Sinfonieorchester Hamburg and Radiophilharmonie Hannover, SWR Radio Sinfonieorchester Stuttgart, Deutsche Radio Philharmonie Saarbrücken, Stuttgart Philharmonic, Dortmund Philharmonic, Staatsorchester Wiesbaden, Staatsorchester Darmstadt and many others.

 Appointed as the youngest-ever concertmaster of a major Australian orchestra, Nicholas Milton enjoyed a distinguished career as a violinist and chamber musician before dedicating himself exclusively to conducting.
 He was Concertmaster and Associate Conductor of the Adelaide Symphony Orchestra and Violinist, for eight years, of Australia’s renowned Macquarie Trio.
-He served as General Music Director of the Jena Philharmonic Orchestra from 2004 until 2010 and was Chief Conductor of the Innviertler Symphonie Orchester (Austria) from 2009 to 2017.
 Since 2001, he has been Chief Conductor and Artistic Director of the Willoughby Symphony Orchestra (Sydney) and, since 2007, Chief Conductor and Artistic Director of the Canberra Symphony Orchestra.
 He has recently been appointed Principal Guest Conductor of the Norddeutsche Philharmonie (Rostock).

 In 2016, he was named a Member of the Order of Australia (AM) for Significant Service to the Arts as Musician, Conductor and Artistic Director.